Raudbjorn/mcp-dm-gemini/README.md

 For more detailed installation instructions, please refer to the [Installation Guide](docs/installation.md).

+## For Claude Desktop Users

+To use the TTRPG Assistant with the Claude Desktop application, you will need to configure it to use the `main.py` script.

+1. Open the Claude Desktop settings.
+2. Navigate to the "Model Context Protocol" section.
+3. Add a new MCP configuration with the following details:
+    ```json
+    {
+      "mcpServers": {
+        "ttrpg-assistant": {
+          "command": "python",
+          "args": ["/path/to/your/project/main.py"]
+        }
+      }
+    }
+    ```
+    Replace `/path/to/your/project/main.py` with the actual path to the `main.py` file on your system.

 ## Troubleshooting

 **Connection refused error when running the CLI:**